-Since remaining contamination exists at the site, Institutional Controls (ICs) and Engineering Controls (ECs) are required to protect human health and the environment.
-This IC/EC Plan describes the procedures for the implementation and management of all IC/ECs at the site.
-The IC/EC Plan is one component of the SMP and is subject to revision by the NYSDEC.
+Since remaining contamination exists at the Site, Institutional Controls (ICs) and Engineering Controls (ECs) are required to protect human health and the environment.
+This IC/EC Plan describes the procedures for the implementation and management of all ICs/ECs at the Site.
+The IC/EC Plan is one component of the SMP and is subject to revision by the NYSDEC project manager.